Russia-Ukraine War: What to know as Ukraine resists advance

 Russia has closed its airspace to carriers from 36 nations, including European countries and Canada, responding in kind to their moves.

-The decision, announced by the state aviation agency, follows a decision by the European Union and Canada to close their skies to Russian planes.
+The decision, announced by the state aviation agency, follows a decision by the 27-nation EU and Canada to close their skies to Russian planes.

 The agency said that planes from those countries could only enter Russian airspace with special permission.

-Russian Foreign Minister Sergey Lavrov’s planned visit to Geneva was canceled because of the airspace restrictions.
-Lavrov had been expected to attend high-level meetings at the Human Rights Council and the Conference on Disarmament, followed by a planned news conference.
+A planned visit by Russian Foreign Minister Sergey Lavrov to Geneva was canceled because of the airspace restrictions.
+Lavrov had been expected to attend high-level meetings at the Human Rights Council and the Conference on Disarmament.

-Switzerland is all but surrounded by EU countries, but is not a member itself.

 Follow AP’s coverage of the tensions between Russia and Ukraine at https://apnews.com/hub/russia-ukraine